pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I think about the city I left to come here, the plans I've canceled and the friends I haven't made.
 I think about how hard I've worked and how demoralizing it is to fail.
 I think about my values, and I cry even more.
 It will be months until I call it quits; it will take almost a year to realize I was gaslighting myself, that I was reading from someone else's script."
 --Anna Wiener, [*Uncanny Valley*](https://www.nplusonemag.com/issue-25/on-the-fringe/uncanny-valley/)

+"The price of metaphor is eternal vigilance."
+--Norbert Wiener, legend of Applied Math and Electrical Engineering

 "We must take sides.
 Neutrality helps the oppressor, never the victim."
 --Eli Wiesel